tytydraco/KTweak/README.md

 ### Scheduler throughput via `perf bench sched pipe` (lower is better)
 - Stock: 16.159 seconds
 - KTweak: 18.599 seconds

-KTweak sacrifices throughput for latency, since latency correlates to UI / UX smoothness.
-This explains the slight regression with the scheduler throughput.

 # The Tweaks
 Head over to the [script itself](ktweak) to learn what everything does.
 It is documented in the comments.